 Another alternative is to plan your TMB trip.
 This option will require you to book your own lodging by night.
 Or you can camp, which is the cheapest option.
 Please be warned, it’s the most time consuming option (and perhaps the heaviest if you’re opting to camp!).

 Perhaps you don’t have the time to spare for a full 2 weeks on the trail.
 Other shorter tours will skip some chunks of the TMB and only hit the highlights, totaling 6-10 days.

 An advantage to having a self-guided tour company make the bookings for you is that they know which lodging options are good and which should be avoided.
 Though there might not be much out there in terms of resources, do your research here.

 The season for hiking the TMB begins the first week of June, when enough snow has melted at higher elevations to make the trails passable.
 The wildflowers that dot the green hills along the way tend to peak in July.
 Hiking season ends in late September.

 Summer daytime temperatures along the trail usually range from 60 to 75°F, so it’s almost perfect hiking weather (not too hot, not too cold).
 Evening temperatures are generally in the 50’s.
 Since you will be in the Alps, weather conditions can change at the drop of a hat.
-It can be sunny one day and then raining the next.
+It can be sunny one day and then rainy the next.
 It’s important to be prepared with rain gear and insulating layers.

 I did my TMB trip in late July and I thought it was the absolute perfect time for the experience.
 We were really lucky with the weather, as it was relatively warm most days and only rained on us once on the trail.